The 30 Least Visited Countries In The World in 2022

 Did you know?
 The 30 least visited countries, representing over 15% of the world’s countries, make up LESS THAN 0.1% of all tourism.
 Crazy, right?

 Table of contents

-- The 30 Least Visited Countries In The World
+- The 30 Least Visited Countries In The World in 2022

 - The 30 least Visited Counries in the world list.
 More info on each country follows below: